Confusion surrounds vote count in NYC mayoral primary

 Then, without any further explanation, the board withdrew the vote data entirely and replaced it with a message saying results would be updated Wednesday.

-The confusion was a black mark on New York City's first major foray into ranked choice voting, and seemed to confirm worries beforehand that the Board of Election, which operates independently from City Hall, was unprepared for the election.
+The confusion was a black mark on New York City's first major foray into ranked choice voting and seemed to confirm worries beforehand that the Board of Elections, which operates independently from City Hall, was unprepared for the election.

 The results initially released Tuesday, and then apparently withdrawn, were incomplete to begin with because they didn’t include any of the nearly 125,000 absentee ballots cast in the Democratic primary.